swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > Python lists to store ordered collections of values.
 Lists are incredibly useful when writing code to manage several related variables.
 >
 > Efficient way to repeatedly execute code.
-With list comprehensions, you’ll often be able to condense code that would have taken several lines to just a single line!
+With list comprehensions, you'll often be able to condense code that would have taken several lines to just a single line!

 ### Day 6